timmi89/PING/README.md

 # _Ping Pong_

-#### _Type in your choosen number and recieve a list of all the numbers, up to and including your number, as well as some pings and pongs., January 2016_
+#### _Type in your choosen number and recieve a list of all the numbers, up to and including your number, as well as some pings and pongs.
+January 2016_

 #### By _**timmi mcguire and epicodus**_